 ●Small bag of candy or snacks to tide over your guests

-3. Set up Some Sweet Treats
+3. Set up some Sweet, Cold Treats

 Between the ceremony and the reception, there's usually a bit of waiting time.
 To keep your guest list cool and entertained, have a sweet treat set-up.
 This can be as simple as buying boxes of popsicles and keeping them in a large cooler on ice, or as elaborate as hiring an ice cream truck to show up and serve cold scoops.